mind-matrix/ScriptSass/README.md

 2. You can dynamically insert, compile and delete SCSS code using Javascript.
 3. Code minification is an included feature
 4. Better collaboration of CSS with Javascript
-5. It can evaluate SCSS expressions involving px and % together (support yet to be included)
+5. It can also evaluate SCSS expressions involving px and % together.

 Some of the disadvantages are:
 1. Page may flicker upon initial load because compiling the SCSS takes some time